Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

 The hard version prints nothing at all.
-No allocation addresses, no `stack_free` address, no tcache display.
-The goal is the same as the [easy version](#enterprising-echo-easy), overwriting `main`'s return address with `win()`, but we have to obtain both the binary base and the stack address entirely through the echo and tcache mechanisms.
+No allocation addresses, no `stack_free` address, no TCACHE display.
+The goal is the same as the [easy version](#enterprising-echo-easy), overwriting `main`'s return address with `win()`, but we have to obtain both the binary base and the stack address entirely through the echo and TCACHE mechanisms.

 ### Finding win